What is a vasectomy?

 What happens after a vasectomy?

-- You should rest at home the day after surgery and avoid any strenuous activity.
+- Rest at home the day after surgery.
+Don't do any strenuous activity.

-- Depending on the type of work you do, you may be able to return within 1 to 3 days.
+- Depending on the type of work you do, you may be able to go back in 1 to 3 days.

-- You should be able to return to most activities within a week.
+- You should be able to return to most activities in a week.

 - You may need to wear a jock strap for a few days.